KevinKoboriResearch/dart_tdd_clean_architecture_solid_design_patterns/documents/requirements/remote_authentication/login/login_page.md

 8. ✅ Show error message if password is invalid
 9. ✅ Remove error message if password is invalid
 10. ✅ Enable login button if all fields are valid
-11. Disable the login button if any field is invalid
+11. ✅ Disable the login button if any field is invalid
 12. Display loading at start of login action
-13. Authenticate user with email and password provided in the form
+13. ✅ call authenticate method
-14. Play error message if login fails
+14. Display error message if login fails
-15. Write the user's token in the cache to keep them logged in
-16. Redirect user to poll list
-17. Hide loading at end of login action
+15. Hide loading at end of login action
+16. Close stream when page is closed

 > ## Regras
 1. Os campos devem começar sem exibir mensagem de erro